Dr Jim King

 I am an applied linguist who specialises in psychological aspects of foreign language education.
 I receive regular invitations to talk about my research at both national and international events, presenting on topics such as foreign language anxiety, language teacher psychology and classroom silence.
 My most recent books on these topics are The Emotional Rollercoaster of Language Teaching and East Asian Perspectives on Silence in English Language Education (both published by Multilingual Matters as part of their Psychology of Language Learning and Teaching series).

-I joined the University of Leicester’s School of Education in 2013 after having previously held positions at a number of different universities both in the UK and abroad.
+I joined Leicester in 2013 after having previously held positions at a number of different universities both in the UK and abroad.
 My PhD in Applied Linguistics is from the University of Nottingham, where I studied under the supervision of the late Professor Zoltán Dörnyei.
 Prior to my doctoral studies, I worked for a number of years in Japan as a lecturer and teacher trainer at Kansai University of Foreign Languages (Kansai Gaidai) and Ehime University.
 In all, I have over 20 years of experience teaching and teacher training within university settings.
 Even though I am now based in the UK, my professional links with Japan continue, particularly in the research I do.
 I am an International Fellow of the Japan Society for the Promotion of Science (JSPS) and a past recipient of the Visiting Research Scholar Award from Kansai University's Faculty of Foreign Language Studies.

 Research